Summary

 In this article, we'll look at the prospects for the RV market in the near and long term, some of LCI Industries' recent numbers, and how its diversified business model is mitigating some of the impact of declining RV sales.

-LCI Industries revenue in the third quarter was $1.1 billion, down $33.2 million, or 3 percent from the third quarter of 2021.
+LCI Industries' revenue in the third quarter was $1.1 billion, down $33.2 million, or 3 percent from the third quarter of 2021.
 Lower RV wholesale shipments in the North American market because of declining demand was the major reason for the drop in revenue.
 Sales from acquisitions added $39 million in revenue in the quarter, pointing to organic sales being weaker than the numbers show.

 The company continues to see strength in its content markets, with motorized content up 39 percent to over $3,800, and content per towable RV up 55 percent to a record $5,853.
 Offsetting some of the decline in RV demand was Marine sales, which were up 22 percent in North America, while content sales contributed $1,792 per unit.